 “So always treat others as you would like them to treat you.”
 Matthew 7:12

 to work for the COMMON GOOD — we work to ensure that our actions are based on and support the needs of the human family at the local and global level

-to be RESPONSIBLE STEWARDS — we respect the natural world that sustains us and act to ensure the judicious and fruitful use of the resources in our care
+to be RESPONSIBLE STEWARDS — we respect the natural world that sustains us and

 to be ADVOCATES — we identify unjust social structures and practices, including those that exclude persons, and take action for positive change

 “It is better to relieve a hundred imposters—if there be any such—than to suffer one really distressed person to be sent away empty. “ Catherine McAuley

 “Simply do justice, love kindness, and humbly walk with your God.”
 Micah 6:8

 to foster EDUCATION — we respond to the human need for education by addressing the intellectual, spiritual, social, psychological, cultural and physical dimensions of education

 to ensure QUALITY — we work in creative ways to ensure and enhance the quality of all that we do in our relationships, organisation, programs and services

 to address COMMUNITY NEEDS — we work with the communities we serve to identify needs and to ensure our responses enhance community well-being.